pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 == Ray Tracing in Rust <ap:r>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     One of my favorite type of content on youtube is some person optimizing a single aspect of a program until it's limit.
 I used this project as a testbed to write efficient code.

     I was following a tutorial written in some old version of rust.
 I used my knowledge of rust to write it in modern rust while trying my best to use good and idiomatic rust practices.

     I was a fool back then and didn't write down the link to the book I was following, so, I can only put the legendary book by Peter Shirley.
-]
+  ].trim(),
+)
 #columns(2)[
   #block(height: 1fr)[
     #block(height: 2fr)[